Origins

 See the contents of Volume II of Feller's monograph on Probability Theory.

-As we have said, his books have been translated into Russian, Chinese, Polish, Spanish and Hungarian.
+As we have said, his books have been translated into Russian, Japanese, Chinese, Polish, Spanish and Hungarian.
 The first Russian translation of Volume I appeared just a year after the appearance of the book in 1950!
 And also the first Russian translation of Volume II appeared just a year after the appearance of the book in 1966!
 Moreover, Feller himself provided corrections of the English 1966 edition for the 1967 Russian edition of Volume II!
 Here is more detailed information based on Mathematical Reviews:

 Russian editions